ahprh12/Windows-Safe-Browsing-ChromePolicy/README.md

 - Only allow specific websites (upto 1000 can be provided)

 How to Deploy:
-- clone/download .REG and .bat files
+- clone/download .reg and .bat files
 - open command prompt with Admin privileges and CD to the directory where the 2 files are located
 - run "deploy.bat" and restart your browser for new settings to take effect